-Before ever deciding to open a distillery (and speakeasy and soon-to-be production facility, restaurant, events venue, farm) Trey built a career as a lawyer and lobbyist in Austin, where he still works part time.
+Before ever deciding to open a distillery (and speakeasy and soon-to-be production facility, restaurant, events venue, farm) Trey built a career as a lawyer and lobbyist in Austin, where he still has a robust practice.
 The move to spirits may seem like a divergence unless you know that part of Trey’s lobbying career has involved efforts to, “apply a free market, pro-business attitude toward the industry,” as he put it.

 He is the current director of the Texas Spirits as well as the Texas Winery PACs, the latter of which formed in response to the Covid-19 pandemic in an effort to give wineries a distinction more like a restaurant or manufacture instead of a bar, which at that point were operating under stricter guidelines from the Governor.

-“My job as a lobbyist is to develop relationships… It’s an entertaining business to a large degree.
+“My job as a lobbyist is to develop relationships… There’s a lot of entertaining.
 So it’s not a far jump from that to this,” Trey said.
 “What’s different with politics compared to this project is everybody’s mad in politics, right?
-So our goal here is to make happy people happy.”
+So our goal here is to make happy people happier.”

 The blackberry gin martini is dotted with a dehydrated berry, and this drink, as well as the garnish, made me happy.
 Sean points out the fact that airy blackberry bobs on top of the drink instead of sinks to the bottom.
 He thinks it makes for a nicer experience, and I think he’s right.